 - Make it easy for customers to skip the onboarding process if they want

 8. Create an Interactive Experience

-You can also leverage good communication principles to design the user journey.
+You can leverage that by making sure your customer journey stays interactive and conversational.
 For example, MailChimp uses high fives to let their users know they’ve completed a desirable action.

 In effect, this gives customers a sense of playfulness and interaction, as instead of being passive consumers, they become active participants of the dialogue, increasing their engagement as a result.

 Impressing today’s customers isn’t easy.
 The ever-changing technologies consitantly raise the expectations, making it hard for brands to keep up with the trends.

 With this list, we wanted to give you some simple, yet tried and tested strategies that will help you to create a memorable mobile experience for your customers.